-The UM-Flint DNP program is taught in a distance-learning (online) format with minimal campus visits.
-Campus visits coincide with health residencies, simulation activities, clinical site visits that are determined by the clinical instructor for practicum courses, and hooding/graduation ceremonies.
-UM-Flint Nursing faculty make themselves available to students outside the normal course schedule with flexible office hours and online availability.
+To accommodate working nurses’ busy schedules, University of Michigan-Flint’s Doctor of Nursing Practice program offers a distance-learning (online) format with minimal campus visits.
+Campus visits coincide with health residencies, simulation activities, clinical site visits that are determined by the clinical instructor for practicum courses, and hooding and graduation ceremonies.
+In addition, reflecting our commitment to student success, UM-Flint’s Nursing faculty make themselves available to students outside the normal course schedule with flexible office hours and online availability.

 Integrated Clinical Experiences

-In-depth online coursework integrates with practical clinical experiences to provide you with valuable hands-on learning as part of a healthcare team.
+UM-Flint’s DNP program integrates in-depth online coursework with practical clinical experiences to provide you with valuable hands-on learning as part of a healthcare team.
 Students complete their clinical practicum under the close supervision and mentorship of experienced professionals who inspire as well as impart knowledge.

-UM-Flint students can access additional resources, expertise and contacts at our sister campuses in Dearborn and Ann Arbor to assist in their research and other endeavors.
+UM-Flint DNP students can access additional resources, expertise, and contacts at our sister campuses in Dearborn and Ann Arbor to assist in their research and other endeavors.

 MSN to DNP

-This degree track is designed for registered nurses with a master’s degree in nursing who are already Certified Nurse Practitioners, Nurse Midwives, Clinical Nurse Specialists, or Certified Registered Nurse Anesthetists.
-This program ranges from 28-31 credit hours.
-Certified Nurse Practitioners can also consider the option to complete a Nursing Post Master’s Certificate in Adult-Gerontology Acute Care, Nurse Educator, or Psychiatric Mental Health.
+Taught in an online format, the MSN to DNP degree track is designed for registered nurses with a master’s degree in nursing who are already Certified Nurse Practitioners, Nurse Midwives, Clinical Nurse Specialists, or Certified Registered Nurse Anesthetists.

 BSN to DNP